DanieleBertagnoli/BashScripts/README.md

 # ScriptBash
-Repository that contains usefull bash script
+Repository that contains usefull bash script.
+Editing ~/.bashrc it's possibile to execute these with a command.

+Script description and instructions:

+1) "automanage.sh", script used for update, upgrade and clean automatically the system.